EPVogel/schliemannsweg/README.md

 - **Sentence splitting:** robust heuristics, but not perfect (abbreviations, edge cases).
 - **Model limits:** very long inputs may hit token limits (configurable).
 - **Costs:** depending on the model used costs may vary.
 A future version will implement local furigana support.
+GPT-5 is not recommend for the current interface.
 - **Client key:** prefer a proxy for production use.

 ---